-Learning a blogging platform outside the Wordpress domain has been on my mind for a while.
-I’ve been working with Wordpress sites as an author, editor or general maintenance man, for ten years now and I felt it was time to expand my horizons.
+Learning a blog platform other than WordPress has been on my mind for a while.
+I’ve worked with WordPress sites as an author, editor or general maintenance man for ten years now.
+It’s time to try something new.

-I researched static site generators and settled on Hugo as a new platform to learn.
-Aside from learning a new technology, another reason for moving the blog to a static site generator is that my Wordpress sites just seem so slow these days, despite optimising and aggressively caching where I can.
-Part of the reason is cheap shared hosting but, for personal sites, cheap hosting is fine with me!
+I researched static site generators and chose to learn Hugo.
+Aside from learning a new technology, another reason for moving the blog to a static site generator is that my WordPress sites are so slow.

-Once I resolved these niggles, it was surprisingly easy to get a vanilla site up and running.
+Once I resolved these niggles, I found it straightforward to get a vanilla site up and running.
 Win!
-Next…

-I used Ben Balter’s Wordpress to Jekyll plugin to export my blog posts as markdown files, which contained tags, categories and other metadata.
-The export included a copy of the
+I used Ben Balter’s WordPress to Jekyll plugin to export my blog posts as Markdown files, which contained tags, categories and other metadata.
+The export includes a copy of the

 /wp-content folder, which contains images or other uploads related to posts and pages.